badber/Antenna_pattern_and_design/broadside_endfire/README.md

 Types of arrays, depending on their current distribution:
 - [Uniform array](uniform.m/): currents are the same in all elements of the array.
 Gives secondary lobes whenever the elements are more than half-wavelength apart.
-- **Binomial array**: currents follow a binomial distribution.
+- [Binomial array](binomial.m/): currents follow a binomial distribution.
 Gives no secondary lobes, only a wide primary lobe.
-- **Triangular array**: current ratios are triangular.
+- [Triangular array](triangular.m/): current ratios are triangular.
 Gives narrower main lobes than binomial, but with some secondary lobes (althought he secondary lobes are smaller than in the uniform array).